 The focused deterrence framework was developed in Boston during the 1990s.
-Operation Ceasefire (Boston) was a problem-oriented policing project to stop serious gang violence by directly communicating to gang members that violence would no longer be tolerated and backing up that message by "pulling every lever" legally available when violence occurred.
-At the same time, youth workers, probation and parole officers, and other community-based organizations offered services and resources to gang members.
+Operation Ceasefire (Boston) was a problem-oriented policing project to stop serious group violence by directly communicating to groups of individuals that violence would no longer be tolerated and was backed by harsh legal sanctions for those who continued to engage in or commit harm.
+At the same time, youth workers, probation and parole officers, and other community-based organizations offered services and resources to groups engaged in criminalized behaviors.
+While certain aspects of Ceasefire are beneficial, such as the targeted efforts, threats of or enacting harsh sanctions are not.
+CBOs should be prioritized in the response, and the response should be restorative and non-punitive.

-At a general level, the approach of focused deterrence strategies includes the following:
+At a general level, the approach of focused deterrence strategies should include the following:

-- 1. Selecting a particular crime problem (such as youth homicide); - 2.
-Convening an interagency working group that may include law enforcement, social service, and community-based practitioners; - 3.
-Developing a response to offenders or groups of offenders that uses a variety of sanctions ("pulling levers") to stop continued violent behavior;
+- 1. Selecting a particular crime problem (such as homicide), - 2.
+Convening an interagency working group that may include law enforcement, and prioritize social service, and community-based practitioners, - 3.
+Developing a response to individuals or groups of individuals that uses a variety of sanctions ("pulling levers") to stop continued violent behavior, - Focusing social services and community resources on target individuals identified by law enforcement, and